Safeguarding Essentials has 33 assembly plans - scroll down for details and samples

-Assembly is an ideal time to cover e-safety issues with year groups or the whole school, which is why we have developed these assembly plans for introducing students to, or reminding them of, e-safety issues.
+Assembly is an ideal time to cover safeguarding and e-safety issues with year groups or the whole school, which is why we have developed these assembly plans for introducing students to, or reminding them of, topical issues.
 You can pick and choose an assembly as a "one off", or use them in sequence throughout a half term.
 Each of our primary and secondary assembly plans includes a PowerPoint presentation for the students, and an easy to use script for the teacher.
 You can of course amend the PowerPoint if you wish to suit your own particular needs.
-The assemblies are designed to be used by non-specialists, so you don't have to worry about being an e-safety expert prior to using them.
+The assemblies are designed to be used by non-specialists, so you don't have to worry about being a safeguarding or e-safety expert prior to using them.
 Each assembly plan lasts around 10 - 15 minutes, so fits in easily to most school assembly slots.

 A useful assembly for an e-safety recap or introduction, this assembly raises key online safety issues such as cyber bullying, security, inappropriate content, trolls, plagiarism and bogus websites.
 The teacher takes the children through each issue and helps them to understand how they can avoid it, or deal with it.
 The assembly includes a script for the teacher, and a PowerPoint presentation for the children.

 In this assembly, children at key stage 2 are encouraged to think critically about information they source online.
 Using an excellent spoof website about the endangered “tree octopus”, the teacher demonstrates how young people can tell that information is incorrect.

 They are also introduced to the idea that Wikipedia isn’t always the best source of information, and that communications such as chain emails or texts should be ignored.
 The assembly closes with a number of top tips for helping children to decide if a website is genuine or not.
 This assembly includes a PowerPoint presentation for displaying at the assembly and a script for the teacher.